Home/Vegetables/Fresh Squash Blossoms

 How do you prepare squash blossoms?

-Gently rinse them under cold water, remove the stem and any pollen, and they can be stuffed, sautéed, or used in salads.
+Gently rinse them under cold water, remove the stamen, and they can be stuffed or used in various dishes.

 Are squash blossoms nutritious?